Dog Blood Bush (Rivina Humilis): What You Need To Know

 Antioxidant

 Antioxidants are essential in our daily diet as they protect us from oxidative stress.
 These elements are typically found in fruits, green leafy vegetables, tea, and nuts.
-As these compounds are commonly found in organic materials, it’s no surprise that R. humilis also contains hefty amounts of antioxidants.
+As these compounds are commonly found in organic materials, it’s no surprise that Rivina humilis also contains hefty amounts of antioxidants.

 In a study aimed at understanding the phytochemicals and compounds of this plant, it was found that the Rivina humilis plant leaf extracts contain alkaloids, coumarins, flavonoids, quinones, saponins, and tannins.
 This is exceptionally evident in methanolic extractions, showing that this plant is a rich source of antioxidants.